regbo/lfp-hazelcast-bucket4j/README.md

 It is the same as the [original Hazelcast docker image](https://github.com/hazelcast/hazelcast-docker/blob/master/hazelcast-oss/Dockerfile ) with the addition of:
 1. hazelcast.xml with the ability to expose the TCP port to the external world based on this [Stackoverflow post](https://stackoverflow.com/a/47868251/815022)
-2. JCcache and Bucket4j jars added to the classpath to make it easy to use with Bucket4J.
+2. JCache and Bucket4J jars added to the classpath to make it easy to use with Bucket4J.
 More details in this [Github issue](https://github.com/hazelcast/hazelcast-docker/issues/50)

 Docker image available at: